-Two of our favorite Valentine’s Day chocolates—Ghirardelli and Russell Stover—cost under $10.
+One of our favorite Valentine’s Day chocolates—Russell Stover—cost under $10.
 We love that you don’t have to break the bank to get some good candy for the year’s sweetest holiday.

 That being said, our two priciest brands—See’s and Kilwins—both claimed top spots, too, for superior taste and excellent variety.
 Since these are on the more expensive end, I wouldn’t buy them for a spur of the moment chocolate fix, but they both really stand out as being special occasion gifts.
 And what’s Valentine’s Day if not the ultimate chocolate occasion?

 Of course, this test is just the tip of the chocolate iceberg!
 To get you started on your own chocolate quest, we asked our Community Cooks to recommend their favorite local chocolatiers.
 If this doesn’t inspire you to take a road trip, I don’t know what will!

 This blind taste test was performed by our staff and was not part of a sponsorship.
 All opinions shared are our own and have not been influenced by advertisers.